nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `add q/QUESTION a/ANSWER`

 <!-- <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A card can have any number of tags (including 0)
 </div> -->

 Examples: